kosli-dev/sample-library/multi-repo-attestation/README.md

 * Attest one artifact
 * Clone down another repo: https://github.com/sofusalbertsen/devbox-demo
 * Attest files from the second repo with two different styles:
-  * attest to the trail
   * Attest to the trail AND the HEAD commit from parent repo.
+  * attest to the trail, with no other additions.

 Repo looks like this: